Home · Pricing

 Client

-Owns business risk and priorities
+Owns business risk, scope priorities, and acceptance.

 </>Permalink

-Operational responsibility
+Operational Responsibility

 Defined.
 Documented.
 Enforced.